 Why infrared grilling is worth considering:

-- Fast, intense heat for searing steaks or thick cuts
+- Fast, intense heat for searing steaks or thick cuts.

-- Low smoke output, especially when combined with drip trays
+- Low smoke output, especially when combined with drip trays.

 While infrared indoor grills tend to be more niche and less multifunctional than electric countertop units, they're an excellent upgrade for serious home cooks who want restaurant-style results indoors.
 They're also a solid choice if you find traditional indoor grills too slow or too smoky.